zifeo/Croque/README.md

 ## Concept

-Every EPFL member can register for next Tuesday or Thursday lunch (in french, english or both).
-At **12.00PM**, joiners will be randomly assigned to groups of 3-4 people and **receive an email** containing one campus location and first names.
+Every EPFL member can register for the next Tuesday or Thursday lunch (in french, english or both).
+At **12.00PM**, joiners will be randomly assigned to groups of 3-4 people and **receive an email** containing a campus location and participants’ first names.
 They should meet there at **12.10PM** and decide where to go for lunch.
 The rest is up to them 🎉 !
 (In case of a lack of people, meetings will be postponed by email.)

 ## Getting started